 Course is a Boston Marathon qualifier.

-At the finish line marathon finishers will receive a finishers’ medal, finishers’ jacket, and refreshments at the Pilot Flying J Post-Race Party.
+At the finish line marathon finishers will receive a finishers’ medal, a special finishers’ item, and refreshments at the Pilot Flying J Post-Race Party.

 Marathon participants must be 18 years of age or older.
 Marathon participants must be able to complete the course, whether running or walking, in 7 hours.
 The course will be rolled-up in a 16 minute/mile pace.
 The finish line will remain open for 7 hours.
 There is no separate start time for walkers.